VaishnaviBidoo/IOT_Road_Crossing_System/README.md

 buzzer to alert pedestrians when it is safe to cross the road.</i></p>

 <p>PS: The prototype of the project is for one-way road.
 To use it for two-way, repeat similar steps of connection on other side.
 To make it cost efficient for two-way, use Arduino MEGA instead of Arduino UNO.
+But the connections for Arduino MEGA may differ.